UTSCC09/project-horizon/README.md

 # One more thing?

 ### Important
-- Since there are a lot of different encoding types for STLs, it's important to note that _**uploading wont work with all STLs**_ (we show the relevant error when it fails).
-We curated a list of sample stls in the repo for you to download and try uploading to our website.
-These sample STLs were downloaded from thingiverse with creative commons or MIT liscences. \\
+- We have provided a file of sample STLs for you to use when uploading, but you can also upload your own STLs.
-- Our app only supports STLs that only contain ASCII characters
+- The provided STLs were retrieved from the [Thingiverse](https://www.thingiverse.com/) website.